Job seekers take note

 "You need to have researched the company you're interviewing with," Peterson said.
 "If you can't answer a question about that, the interview's over."

 One of the biggest revelations of the current job market may be that often the majority of knowledge acquired after years of college study in one's major is of little professional use.
 Recognizing that you'll be starting fresh can be difficult after all those hours studying, but sometimes it's necessary.

 "The [specific] skills that [students] get in whatever major they're in, unless a company is looking for some really specific things, it probably doesn't matter all that much," Peterson said.
 "Companies look for people who are adaptable, flexible, well-spoken, show up on time, represent their company well."

 Fortunately, most Saint Michael's students are prepared in those areas.

 "I think our students do well with their liberal arts background," Peterson said.
 "They really can do a wide range of things well and fairly quickly.
 I always tell students that there's not one thing in particular that they're learning here that's going to get them by the rest of your life.
-Tyler Machado '10 was hired because he spent his free time furthering what he learned as a journalism major.
 The fact is that they've learned how to learn.
 So it doesn't matter if they have all the facts and figures.
 They don't have to know everything.
 But they just have to be able to figure it out."

 "We're looking for someone who is open and is willing to learn and take direction," Collett agrees.